alond44/PathGenerator/README.md

 ```
 #### DSM Loading Alternative:

-If you did not initiate the dsm  map in the constractor (passed `dsm=None`) you'll need to use the `init_map` method before you can use the other PathGenerator methods.
+If you did not initiate the dsm  map in the constructor (passed `dsm=None`) you'll need to use the `init_map` method before you can use the other PathGenerator methods.

 ```python
 def init_map(self, input_path=None, file_name=None, save_tif=False, pixel_dist=2.0)